LeonAndrade/LeonAndrade.github.io/README.md

 22411|JUMBO SHOPPER VINTAGE RED PAISLEY|2297

 ## Dashboard
-Develop a dashboard for a business user to have access to all data you find important for a daily monitoring of the company performance, feel free to go beyond the previous questions and bring more insights.
-You can use the BI tool of your preference to create the dashboard.
+Develop a dashboard for a business user to have access to all data you find important for a daily monitoring of the company performance.

-## Observation
-We recommend that you upload the file into a database and use it to extract the information compiled when answering the questions and creating the dashboard, in the document include the queries you used to get to the answers.

-## Conclusion
-You will not have a chance to present this work personally so the document you send must be clear visually and demonstrate well how you developed your solution.